Doll Face Persian Cats: Facts, Origin & History

 9. Persian Doll Face cats do not like noise.

-10. Persian Doll Face cats are extremely vocal, and some even sing.
+10. Persian Doll Face cats are extremely vocal and some even sing.

 Do Doll Face Persian Cats Make a Good Pet?

 Yes.
-Your Doll Face Persian cat will make a great pet.
-It’s affectionate and enjoys being around people.
+Your Doll Face Persian cat will make a great pet; they’re affectionate and enjoy being around people.
 The long fur is attractive and cuddly when they snuggle up with you at the end of the day.
-Its loud vocalizations are amusing and leave little doubt about what it wants, and it’s generally healthy and has a long lifespan.
-The only downside to keeping the Persian cat as a pet is that it doesn’t like noise and can get quite unhappy about it, so it’s not a great choice if you live in a noisy part of the city or have small children that like to yell and play loud.
+Their loud vocalizations are amusing and leave little doubt about what they want, and they’re generally healthy and have a long lifespan.

 Conclusion

-The Doll Faced or Traditional Persian can is an ancient breed with a long history of changes, though it has remained extremely popular and continues to be one of the most popular breeds worldwide.
-Its long fur is cute and cuddly, and it’s quite lazy, happy to lounge around in a sunbeam in a quiet part of the house.
-After a long day at work, it will come to welcome you and will likely sit on your lap while you watch television, but it will avoid barking dogs and crying babies at all costs.
+The Doll Faced or Traditional Persian can is an ancient breed with a long history of changes, though they have remained popular and continue to be one of the most popular breeds worldwide.
+Their long fur is cute and cuddly, and they’re happy to lounge around in a sunbeam in a quiet part of the house.

 Featured Image Credit: Mustafa ferhat beksen, Shutterstock